RonenNess/sini/README.md

 #### AllowMissingFields

 If set, SINI wouldn't mind if not all public properties are loaded from ini file.
-If not set, you'll get an exception unless the ini file populate all fields.
+If not set, you'll get an exception unless the ini file populates all public fields.

 #### AllowAdditionalKeys